by Catherine Pratt

 In the Fall, I can almost tell you to the day when the sun suddenly isn't as intense anymore as we go into Winter.
 I very much need the sunlight.

-They've been using this technology for about 20 years now so this isn't something new and untested.
-I've been using the light myself for about 10 years now and it hasn't done anything to my eyes, knock on wood : - )
+Research into SAD and using lightboxes for it has been around since 1979 so this isn't something new and untested.
+I've been using the light myself for at least 10 years now and it hasn't done anything to my eyes, knock on wood : - )

 If you have a pre-existing eye condition, you would definitely want to check with your eye doctor first to make sure that it won't cause any issues for you.